grafana/loki/docs/sources/design-documents/2020-01-Ordering-Constraint-Removal.md

 ### Flushing & Chunk Creation

 Loki regularly combines multiple blocks into a chunk and "flushes** it to storage.
 In order to ensure that reads over flushed chunks remain as performant as possible, we will re-order a possibly-overlapping set of blocks into a set of blocks that maintain monotonically increasing order between them.
+From the perspective of the rest of Loki’s components (queriers/rulers fetching chunks from storage), nothing has changed.

 **Note: In the case that data for a stream is ingested in order, this is effectively a no-op, making it well optimized for in-order writes (which is both the requirement and default in Loki currently).
 Thus, this should have little to no performance impact on ordered data while enabling Loki to ingest unordered data.**